 Kanye West Explains His Mental Breakdown For The First Time (Video)

 UPDATE: In a live video interview this afternoon (May 1) with TMZ, Kanye West admitted to an opioid addiction ahead of his 2016 hospitalization.
 “Two days before [I met with Donald Trump] I was in the hospital, I was on opioids.
 I was addicted to opioids.
 I had plastic surgery because I was trying to look good for y’all.
-I got liposuction because I didn’t want y’all to call me fat like y’all called Rob [Kardashian] at [my] wedding, and [public ridicule] made him fly home before me and Kim got married.
-I didn’t want y’all to call me fat, so I got liposuction.”
+I got liposuction because I didn’t want y’all to call me fat like y’all called Rob [Kardashian] at [my] wedding, and [public ridicule] made him fly home before me and Kim got married.”
+He didn’t want anyone to call him fat and ugly.

 The artist continued to detail his addiction.
 “I was taking two pills a day at that time.
 When I left the hospital, how many pills do you think I was given?
 Seven.
 I went from taking two pills to taking seven.
 So the reason why I denounced, why I dropped those tweets and everything, because I was drugged the f*ck out, bro.
 And I am not drugged out.
 These pills that they want me to take three of a day, I take one a week maybe, two a week,” he says of his current medication, as described in the Charlamagne Tha God interview (below).
 “Y’all had me scared of myself, of my vision.
 So I took some pills so I wouldn’t go to the hospital and prove everyone right.
 We are drugged out.
 We are following other people’s opinions.
 We are controlled by the media.
 And today it all changes.”